arsam31/SAAC02-Notes/README.md

 **Fargate** is great if you,

-- Have a large workload but are overhead conscious.
+- Have a large workload but are overhead conscious but NOT price concious.
 - Have small or burst style workloads.
 - Use batch or periodic workloads.

+Fargate means you only pay for what you consume, EC2 mode means paying for the container instances even when you do not use them.

 ---